meidoworks/nekoq-component/configure/Design.md

 * [ ] Go: retrieve full dump configurations periodically
 * [x] Go: Minimum dependencies
 * [x] Go: struct based configuration injection
+* [x] Go: Load configuration from environment variables
-* [ ] Go: Load configuration from environment variables and program flags
+* [ ] Go: Load configuration from program flags
 * [ ] Go: Local fallback storage on startup
+    * When to fallback to local storage
+    * Whether to ensure encrypted on local storage
 * [x] Allow retrieving configurations from multiple selectors via different client instance options
     * Best practise: reduce the number of clients in this scenario to reduce the workload of the server.